Associate Professor of Law

-The Law of Class Actions and Other Aggregate Litigation (Second Edition, Foundation Press, 2013) (with Richard Nagareda, Robert G. Bone, Charles Silver, and Patrick Woolley)
+The Law of Class Actions and Other Aggregate Litigation (Second Edition, Foundation Press, 2013) (with R. Nagareda et al.).

 Introduction: Dukes v.
 Wal-Mart Stores, Inc., 63 Vand.
 L. Rev. En Banc 91 (2010) (invited introduction to Vanderbilt Law Review's roundtable debate).